Jepzter/fivem-audit/README.md

 # fivem-audit

 ## About
 Logs certain events to another webserver for display outside of FiveM.
-Can be used for monitoring/graphs/statistics
+Can be used for monitoring/graphs/statistics.
+Json file storage just for demostration, should be replaced with nosql/sql

 ## Setup (when cloned)
 #### FiveM